wso2/docs-is/en/docs/samples/using-stream-processor.md

 ## Deploying the Siddhi application

 You have successfully created the Siddhi application and tested the functionality using the **Editor**.
-The **Editor** is useful for testing purposes however, you must deploy the application properly in WSO2 SP to use it in production.
+The **Editor** is useful for testing purposes.
+However, you must deploy the application properly in WSO2 SP to use it in production.
 Follow these instructions to deploy the application.

 1. On the Editor, click **File > Export File**.